University of Texas at San Antonio: Student Government

-The Student Government Association, originally founded as "Student Representative Assembly" ("SRA"), was established in 1976.
-The organization's name changed to "Student Government Association" for the second Constitution in 1993.
+The Student Government Association (SGA), originally founded as the Student Representative Assembly (SRA), was established in 1976.
 In October 1976, the UTSA student body voted to accept a constitution establishing the Student Representative Assembly.
 The constitution was drafted by a student committee and approved by the Board of Regents of the University of Texas System.
+The organization's name was changed to the Student Government Association in the second Constitution, in 1993.

-The Student Government Association (SGA) is the official voice of the university's student body.
-Its officers and committees reflect that of the United States federal government, using a three-branch system.
-Student Government hosts the University Life Awards, a large celebration in the Ballroom that recognizes excellence in leadership throughout the campus.
-All students are considered members of SGA, due to both the fact its activities are subsidized through the Student Services Fee and it represents the views of the entire student body.
+The SGA is the official voice of the university's student body.
+Its officers and committees reflect those of the United States federal government, using a three-branch system.
+Student Government hosts the University Life Awards, a celebration in the ballroom that recognizes excellence in leadership throughout the campus.
+All students are considered members of the SGA, due to both the fact that its activities are subsidized through the Student Services Fee and that it represents the views of the entire student body.

-Accomplishments credited to the association include facilitating voting for a university mascot in 1977, advocating for building a university center in 1979, sponsoring the first Fiesta UTSA in 1980, distributing the University Life Awards to recognize outstanding efforts of students, faculty and staff, expanding dining hours, advocating for the installation of the Roadrunner statue, and renovating the Sombrilla fountain.
+The SGA is credited with facilitating voting for a university mascot in 1977, advocating for building a university center in 1979, sponsoring the first Fiesta UTSA in 1980, distributing the University Life Awards to recognize outstanding efforts of students, faculty, and staff, expanding dining hours, advocating for the installation of the Roadrunner statue, and renovating the Sombrilla fountain.